iluvjava/Maths/Notebook 2.0/Math 999/Variatioional Auto Encoder (AE, VAE).md

 Here, we will be taking a basic look at Variational Encoder.

+We must know about [[Auto Encoder]] before learning about variational auto encoder.

 Resource: [link](https://arxiv.org/pdf/1606.05908.pdf)

 video resource that talks about generative models in general:

 [video](https://www.youtube.com/watch?v=5WoItGTWV54)

+Here is a link from towards [towards datascience](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73) that talks about variational auto-encoder.

 ---
 ### **Intro**